significa/ios-swiftui-tca-example/README.md

 # PokemonCards - SwiftUI + Composable Architecture Example

-This repository has a small example using the [swift-composable-architecture](https://github.com/pointfreeco/swift-composable-architecture) and the [Pokemon TGC API](https://pokemontcg.io)
-This small example also inspired [This](https://github.com/pointfreeco/swift-composable-architecture) Coletiv Blog post
+This repository has a small example using the [swift-composable-architecture](https://github.com/pointfreeco/swift-composable-architecture) and the [Pokemon TGC API](https://pokemontcg.io).
+This also inspired [this](https://github.com/pointfreeco/swift-composable-architecture) Coletiv Blog post

 ## 🚧 Dependencies